yuchenlin/LLM-Blender/README.md

 ## 🔥News

 - [11/10] Glad to announce that our pairwise reward-model, 🤗[PairRM](https://huggingface.co/llm-blender/PairRM), has released.
 It's trained on high-quality and large-scale human reference dataset and approaches GPT-4's alignment with human preference with a extremly small model size (0.4B).
-- [10/28] We release a newly trained PairRanker used for reward model at 🤗 [llm-blender/pair-reward-model](https://huggingface.co/llm-blender/pair-reward-model)

 - [10/24] Pre-trained PairRanker is able to be loaded directly from 🤗 Hugging face Models [llm-blender/PairRM](https://huggingface.co/llm-blender/PairRM) within 3 lines of code.
 See Guidance for [Rank & Fusion](#rank-and-fusion) for details.